MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Pwsh.md

 Example: `pwsh -o XML -c Get-Date`

-When called withing a PowerShell session, you get deserialized objects as output rather plain strings.
+When called within a PowerShell session, you get deserialized objects as output rather plain strings.
 When called from other shells, the output is string data formatted as CLIXML text.